nordeck/jitsi-keycloak-adapter-v2/docs/setup-docker.md

 - Set `ALLOW_UNSECURE_CERT` to `true` if `Keycloak` has not a trusted certificate.
 For the production environment, `Keycloak` should have a trusted certificate and this value should be `false` (_it is `false` by default_).

+- Set `KEYCLOAK_CLIENT_SECRET` if the client authentication is enabled in Keycloak.
+Otherwise it must be empty.

 ## 2. Jitsi